johncwelch/Get-ULSDump/README.md

   ##Why

 I find myself having to figure out what to extract as log files from the macOS ULS, and there's not a great list of things out there.
 So I built this for myself, and realized it may be useful as a starting point for others.

+It's fairly thoroughly commented, so you should be able to figure out what's going on.